My Approach.. Gardening from my perspective

 Further consultation and coaching could involve sourcing plants and showing how to lay out and plant the perennials, shrubs, and trees.
 This hands-on help with finding good plants, and planting/renovation of gardens is an option that depends on circumstances at the time.

-The first step is doing the hard landscape, checking drainage, and preparing the soil, clearing out invasive plants and adding amendments as needed.
+For a new installation, the first step is doing the hard landscape, checking drainage, and preparing the soil, clearing out invasive plants and adding amendments as needed.
 The next one is to obtain and plant the focal points that are woody plants (trees, shrubs and vines).
-Then the larger perennials go into the beds, and finally smaller perennials and ground covers to fill in holes.
+Then the larger perennials go into the beds, and finally smaller perennials and ground covers to complete the look.

 Hourly Rate: $40